 The Melia Nassau Beach Resort (West Bay Street)

-For an all-around top recommendation, consider The Melia Nassau Beach Resort.
+If you're looking to splurge on top-quality, consider The Melia Nassau Beach Resort.
 The hotel has a four-star rating on Skyscanner, and rooms are currently available for $189.

-The Reef Atlantis (1 Casino Drive)
+Atlantis Resort (1 Casino Drive)

 Local restaurant picks